COVID-19 vaccine is here

 Where to get the vaccine

-You can make an appointment at one of the high-volume sites that the City and local healthcare providers are setting up.
+You can make an appointment at one of the high-volume sites or pharmacies that the City and local healthcare providers set up.

 How vaccines work